 Costs associated with monitoring, tracking, and reporting.
-Higher education institutions without an existing utility usage tracking program will experience one-time costs to purchase the necessary software or program to track utility usage for any new facilities that are designed on or after July 1, 2012.
+Higher education institutions without an existing utility usage tracking program may experience one-time costs to purchase the necessary software or program to track utility usage for any new facilities that are designed on or after July 1, 2013.
+However, according to the Colorado Energy Office, several tracking options are available at no cost, including Energy STAR Portfolio Manager or spreadsheet reporting.